XP-NETWORK/DAVID/README.md

 The contract needs to have:
 Royalty payments
-Pre reveal NFT URI capabilities ff
+Pre reveal NFT URI capabilities
 One Base URI For all tokens
 IPFS

-Only Owner Function:
+Only Owner Functions:

 Name: setReveal ,
 Description: function returns a boolean that will decide if the baseUrl is visible to the public.